-17 Jan Avoid Losing 4% of Annual Revenue by Maintaining GDPR Compliance
+17 Jan Avoid Losing 4% of Annual Revenue by Understanding GDPR Compliance

 Consumers care about data privacy now more than ever, and one of the most important data protection laws is the General Data Policy Regulation, or GDPR.

 GDPR allows EU users to understand and manage how businesses use their data.
 GDPR protects any user in the EU, as well as anyone interacting with an EU-based brand.
 Brands must comply with GDPR when marketing or selling to consumers-regardless of whether their business is based entirely outside of the EU or not.

 Given the complexity of the law and the costly penalties for non-compliance, we recommend that your brand take specific actions to remain compliant with GDPR data privacy regulations.
 In fact, fines can be up to 20 million Euros or 4% of your business’s annual revenue (whichever is greater) for failure to comply.